jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

 - Evaluate Foundation Models.
 - Evaluating human-factors such as friendliness or humor.
-- Leverage an AWS-managed team or bring your own employees.
+- Leverage an AWS-managed team or bring our own employees.
-- Use built-in datasets or bring your own dataset.
+- Use built-in datasets or bring our own dataset.
 - Built-in metrics and algorithms.
 - Part of **SageMaker Studio**.